BlueSpacePotato/hsi-wizard/docs/source/index.rst

 Welcome to the `hsi-wizard` documentation!
 ==========================================

-This package provides a straightforward environment for hyperspectral imaging (HSI) analysis, supporting everything from basic spectral analysis to advanced machine learning and AI methods.
-Whether you're working with raw sensor data or pre-processed datasets, `hsi-wizard` offers a suite of tools to simplify and enhance your analysis workflow.
+Welcome to the hsi-wizard package!
+Designed primarily for medical hyperspectral imaging and bioinformatics workflows, this Python package provides a straightforward environment for hyperspectral imaging (HSI) analysis, supporting everything from basic spectral analysis to advanced machine learning and AI methods.
+Whether you're working with raw sensor data or pre-processed datasets, hsi-wizard offers a suite of tools to simplify and enhance your analysis workflow.

 If you're new here, the best place to start is the :ref:`wizard <wizard>` page, where you'll find detailed instructions on how to begin.